norcams/iaas/docs/team/development/vagrant/dataporten.rst

 Setting up dataporten in vagrant
 ================================

+Note!
+[2025-09-02] Creating a dashboard user in Vagrant using Feide/Dataporten in the same way as in production, is no longer supported.

 First make sure that the `access` and `proxy`-node are parts of your :file:`HIMLAR_NODESET`.
 There should be at least one nodeset with `access` and `proxy` in :file:`nodes.yaml`.